Resources

 • You should take your prenatal vitamins every day

-Pregnant women may crave for chocolate, spicy foods, fruits, and comfort foods, such as mashed potatoes and cereals.
-It is okay to give in to these cravings sometimes, especially if you crave foods that are a part of a healthy diet.
+Pregnant women may crave chocolate, spicy foods, fruits, and comfort foods, such as mashed potatoes and cereals.
+It’s okay to enjoy these cravings now and then, especially if the foods are healthy.

 Most women who are in their second trimester can have aversions for certain foods.
 This means they never want to eat these particular foods.
 This may only be problematic if they have an aversion to vegetables or dairy products that are important for the baby’s growth and development.

-You should talk to your doctor if you are having opposite reactions to foods you should be eating during the second trimester.
+You should talk to your doctor if you are having reactions that are opposite to the foods you should be eating during the second trimester.
 After this, your doctor might suggest other food items to eat or supplements to take to compensate for the lack of certain nutrients in your diet.

 Disclaimer: This content is for informational purposes only, based on industry experience and secondary sources.
 It is not a substitute for professional advice.
 Please consult a qualified expert for health or insurance-related decisions.
 Content is subject to change, refer to current policy wordings for specific ACKO details.